rnabioco/ggtrace/README.md

 <br>

-By passing a group name (or vector of names) to outline\_position, a sinlge cluster can be highlighted
+By passing a group name (or vector of names) to outline\_position, a single cluster can be highlighted

 ``` r
 p +